PalisadoesFoundation/developer-docs/docs/internships/gsod/ideas-2024.md

 ---
 id: gsod-ideas
-title: GSoD 2024 - Improving the accessibility of the Talawa Documentation
+title: 2024
-sidebar_position: 1
+sidebar_position: 2
 ---

+Our GSoD 2024 ideas.

 ## About Talawa